 This blog emphasizes my infertility journey and subsequent healing.
 It’s raw, vulnerable and real.
 I don’t sugar coat anything.

 But this story also doesn’t define me anymore.
 I also love to cook, garden, do yoga, read, laugh and spend time with family and friends.
-I want this blog to reflect the many facets of me despite my need to connect and be of service to my fellow infertility sisters.
+I want this blog to reflect the many facets of me despite my desire to connect and be of value and support to my fellow infertility sisters.

 United we rise,